Bylaws of

 Section 4.
 Accelerated Retirement.

-The board may authorize accelerated retirement of capital credits to former members or successors of deceased members if Cooperative finances are not impaired.
+The board of directors may set policies allowing accelerated retirement of capital credits to former members or to the successors of a deceased member or former member if such retirement does not impair the Cooperative's financial condition.

 Section 5.
 Transfer on Death.